12 Orlando Food Truck Events and Locations for a Casual Date Night

 Sanford Food Truck Fiesta

-Taking over downtown Sanford on the 3rd Saturday of the month, this family and pet friendly event takes place between West End Trading Co. and Celery City Craft.
+Taking over downtown Sanford on the 2nd Sunday of the month, this family and pet-friendly event takes place between West End Trading Co. and Celery City Craft.
 Grab a drink from one of the nearby bars to enjoy with your food while listening to live music.
-Keep an eye on their Facebook page for updated food truck list.
+Keep an eye on their Facebook page for an updated food truck list.

 Where to park: Free parking is available close to the event